 The Merge Module is used to combine data files from different study participants, and when necessary, merge data files from different sources like student BQs and achievement files, or student background files with teacher- or school-level files.
 The Merge Module is only available to use with IEA databases and others in which the data are published separate by participant, currently TALIS and PIAAC.
-In the case of PIAAC, each participant corresponds to a single, flat data file and hence only requires vertical merging, that is, that of one or more participants.
+In the case of PIAAC, there is a single file per participating country and the Merge Module simply appends the files from the selected countries.